johnnovak/twyg/doc/nodes.rst

     Name of the font to draw the node text with.
 Normal font weights are always used.

-    .. note:: Different graphics backends and operating systems may resolve font names differently, so for example the value "Helvetica" might result in a different font being picked up by NodeBox on Mac OS X than the by the command line application on Windows, which uses the Cairo backend.
+    .. note:: The font name is usually not portable across different operating system and graphics backend combinations and it might need to be adjusted for each platform.
+Different graphics backends and operating systems may resolve font names differently, for example the font name "Helvetica" might result in a different font being picked up by NodeBox on Mac OS X than the by the command line application on Windows using the Cairo backend.

-        The *fontName* property is usually not portable across different operating system and graphics backend combinations and it needs to be adjusted accordingly.

 .. property:: lineHeight